ja1902/mbtiles_polygon/README.md

 1. Open QGIS
 2. Go to **Plugins** → **Python Console**
 3. Show editor
-4. Paste the contents of the python file and click run
+4. Paste the contents of the shaped_mbtiles_direct.py and click run

 A toolbar button will appear.
 Click it to start drawing polygons.